nestorSag/towngen/README.md

 ## Requirements

-This project relies `keras-nlp`, Python 3.9, and `mamba` if CUDA is not enabled.
+This project relies `keras-nlp` and Python 3.9

 ## Installation